shams-nahid/My-Daily-AWS-Study/public/Cloudfront And Global Accerator/01 Cloudfront.md

 Cloudfront can ensure,

 - From client object and request will be encrypted and use https
-- When it comes to send response, if the object is not available in cache, cloudfron will fetch it from origin also in https format
+- When it comes to send response, if the object is not available in cache, cloudfront will fetch it from origin also in https format
 - To enable both client -> cloudfront -> origin in https, we will need
-  - Viewer Protocol Policy (When HTTPS, ther is ssl certificate installed in cloudfront)
+  - Viewer Protocol Policy (When HTTPS, there is ssl certificate installed in cloudfront)
   - Origin Protocol Policy